UW-ASIC/TinyTapeout_Flows/README.md

    - Use `src/` directory for internal submodules

 2. **Analog Projects**:
-   - Can have child analog modules with `PARENT` parameter
    - Child modules automatically symlink `.gds` files to parent's `layout/dep/` directory

 3. **Mixed-Signal Projects**: